How to access a workflow's settings

 By default this option is set to Anytime during the day.
 If you want your workflow actions to only execute during a specific time range, select Only execute between the hours of: and specify your time range.

-Note that this time references the timezone selected in your Reports > Reports Settings.
+Note that this time references the timezone selected in your account settings.
 This setting works similarly to the previously mentioned business days setting; if a contact is scheduled to execute an action outside of the specified time range, when that originally scheduled time arrives, the workflow will reschedule the action to execute at the next time that time range is available (generally the following day).

 For example, if the workflow settings allow execution of actions only between 9am – 6pm, and a contact has an action that sends a follow-up email scheduled for 8pm, the email will not send at 8pm but will be rescheduled for the following day between 9am and 6pm.

-Allow contact reenrollment into this workflow from Salesforce?
+Allow contacts to be enrolled into this workflow from Salesforce?

-You can add your workflows to any of your campaigns.
-After saving, you’ll see your workflow(s) listed in your Campaign.
+If you're a Marketing Hub Professional or Enterprise user, you can add your workflows to any of your campaigns.
+After saving, you’ll see your workflow(s) listed in your campaign.

 To learn more about HubSpot campaigns, check out the Campaigns User Guide.